Mikhail Khodorkovsky: Yukos acquisition

 When he came into possession of Yukos, a conglomerate consisting of over 20 firms, most of them were "in terrible condition", and he enjoyed the job of turning them into well-functioning units.
 According to Gellin, Khodorkovsky was "the most reticent among the oligarchs", choosing not to "buy yachts or villas on the Côte d’Azur" or to become a fixture of "the Moscow playboy scene".
 To be sure, he did buy "a gated compound of seven houses on 50 forested acres about half an hour outside Moscow" in the late 1990s, calling it Apple Orchard and housing Yukos's leading executives, who lived together as "one large happy family".
 His social life consisted mostly of "Barbecuing for fellow Yukos managers".
 At nights he would stay up and "read until two".
 He later wrote that during this period "I saw business as a game. ...
 It was a game in which you wanted to win but losing was also an option.
 It was a game in which hundreds of thousands of people came to work in the morning to play with me."

 Nevzlin told Gessen about a time when Khodorkovsky was in Poland on business and the Soviet economic-crimes unit began harassing Nevzlin, who feared arrest under Soviet-era laws.
 He found the situation "terrifying", but when Khodorkovsky returned from Poland he said, "Let me go home, take a shower, get some sleep, and we'll talk about it tomorrow morning."
 Nevzlin told Gessen: "There was just no way to shake him, ever."
 Nevzlin described Khodorkovsky as a "data addict", a man with "an iron will," and "someone dependent on human stimulus for information and ideas."
 Although Khodorkovsky "has strong emotions," Nevzlin said, he is capable of turning them off.

 European Union Bank in Antigua

 For one week in 1994, he was the director of an online internet bank known as the European Union Bank based in Antigua after which it collapsed.
 Numerous banking regulators claimed it was a scam.

 Bank failure

-By 1998, Khodorkovsky had built an import-export business with an annual turnover of 80 million rubles (about $10 million USD).
+By 1998, Khodorkovsky had built an import-export business with an annual turnover of 80 million rubles (about US$10 million).
 In the 1998 Russian crash, however, his bank went under and Yukos had serious problems owing to a drop in the price of oil.
 Realizing that "business could no longer be just a game" and that "capitalism could make people not only rich and happy but also poor and powerless", he "swore off his absolute faith in wealth just as he had sworn off his absolute faith in Communism."